kumarlabgit/ESL-PSC/docs/gui-quickstart.md

 ![Annotated parameters page](../images/quickstart-parameters.png)

 1. Choose an output folder for the results.
+2. Choose which outputs to generate. **Gene ranks only** skips the species-predictions file and is much faster for proteome-scale analyses whose main goal is to identify candidate convergent genes rather than predict trait values for species.
-2. For a first run, leave the rest of this page at the defaults.
+3. For a first run, leave the rest of this page at the defaults.
-3. Click **Next**.
+4. Click **Next**.

 ### 4. Skip the Command page